DimitriPalmer22/Studio-Docs/Projects/Summer Project/Art/05-08 Initial Art Style Notes.md

 # Models
 - Even though we're going for a low-poly art style, I don't want everything in the game to be completely flat to the point where we solely rely on textures to add detail.
 - Im ngl, modeling is like my weakest area, so I don't have much to write here other than low-poly good, high-poly bad
-- In terms of the overall theming of the assets you'll be making, I e
+- In terms of the overall theming of the assets you'll be making, I still need to determine what the first area of the game is going to be.
+I need to figure out what the first area we work on is going to be before I can give you any more details on that.

 ![](<../../../_META/Attachments/Pasted image 20250509165446.png>)